 Phil Crow founded Lincoln Bike Night when he realised bicycle-centric films hardly ever made it passed the M25 despite there being an audience.

 January 2015 saw the first Bike Night – set up as an ad hoc social evening for cyclists.
-Bike Night is developing into a quarterly event that has the opportunity to bring cinema, guests and even live theatre to a growing audience.
+Bike Night is developing into a regular event now supported by the Lincoln Festival of Cycling.
+Bike Night has the opportunity to bring cinema, guests and even live theatre to a growing audience.
 Whether you’re a seasoned two-wheeler, a fan of the sport, a recreational cyclist or discovering the bike for the very first time, come and indulge in an evening of two wheels!

 Lincoln has a huge history of cycling and the Lincoln Grand Prix is one of the jewels in the UK cycling calendar – and has been for over 60 years!
 Lincolnshire has its fair share of cycling clubs with well over twenty on my list, new (and old) cc’s are popping up all the time.

 More people are taking up cycling than ever before – whether riding for work or pleasure, occasionally or fanatically.
 Cycling has its place as part of our culture and above all, is something that gives participants a sense of place and belonging.
 Bike Night is the place for companies to meet cyclists of all hues, and for businesses to capitalise on local innovations such as Access LN5 and University of Lincoln cycling incentives.
 Bike Night is elevating the profile of cyclists across Lincolnshire and celebrating cycling in all its guises.